florianepitech/MyLogger/README.md

 Nice to add in future update :
  - Implement TelegramAPI !
- - Add more prefix
  - Save log in database
- - Save logs in file

 ### How to use